rscohen2/2025Spr_PiratesandMines/README.md

 --------------
 ## Indiviual Contributions to the Project:
 ### Becca
 Developed the puzzle concept and structured a basic generator and solver for a sample puzzle, outlined backtracking algorithm that was implemented and debugged by Vedant.
 Implemented the diagonal toggle portion of the code into the generator, solver and the UI.
 Led project management/task delegation.
 Wrote the ReadMe and outline for presentation.
+Solved the 2 remaining bugs after presentation (making there only be one solution, and getting rid of grid.copy() so that our big O analysis would be accurate.)
 ### Ke
 Created an original UI for the project using Flask that allows dynamic visualization of puzzle solving, validating and puzzle toggle options.
 ### Vedant